Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Extended quantized GIM algebras of -fold affinization

 \section{Extended quantized GIM algebras of $N$-fold affinization}

-In this section, we first recall the generalized intersection matrix (GIM for short)\, (c.f. \cite{Ne},\cite{G}).
-The general notion of quantum GIM algebras was defined in \cite{K}.
-Earlier in \cite{T1, T2, LT}, the authors studied the structures of quantized GIM algebras for simply-laced cases of 2-fold affinization.
-In \cite{GHX}, the authors proved that the quantized GIM algebra $U_{q}(\mathcal{L})$ for a simply-laced case is isomorphic to a subalgebra of a quantum universal enveloping algebra $U_q(A)$.
-In the last part of this section, we give a general definition of the extended quantized GIM algebra of $N$-fold affinization.
+In this section, we first recall the definition of a generalized intersection matrix (GIM for short)\, (c.f. \cite{Ne},\cite{G}) and then give a general definition of extended quantized GIM algebras of $N$-fold affinization (cf. \cite{K}).

 \begin{defi} Let $J$ be a finite index set, a square matrix $M=(m_{ij})_{i, \, j\in J}$ over $\mathbb{Z}$ is called a generalized intersection matrix if it satisfies:

 (C1) \qquad\quad $m_{ii}=2$ for $~i\in J;$